Jay Peak Resort: EB-5 fraud; water park, ice arena, hotel and other improvements

-2022; sale to Pacific Group Resorts
+2022–present; purchase by Pacific Group Resorts

 As of 2022, Jay Peak employed more than 1,200 people in the winter and about half that number year-round; profits increased, during the receivership, from $2 million to $10 million annually.

 In September 2022, after operating the resort for more than six years, Goldberg conducted an auction of the resort in which the winner was Pacific Group Resorts, Inc. of Park City, Utah, with a bid of $76 million.
-The sale was approved by the federal court, and approximately $70 million of the purchase funds are to be distributed to the defrauded EB-5 investors, representing about 40% of their original investments.
+The sale was approved by the federal court, which ordered that approximately $70 million of the purchase funds were to be distributed to the defrauded EB-5 investors, representing about 40% of their original investments.
 The transaction was completed in November 2022.
-Pacific stated that it has no plans to make "major changes" to winter operations at the resort.
+Pacific stated that it had no plans to make "major changes" to winter operations at the resort.

+In February 2024, five Jay Peak Resort employees working in the water park under the J-1 visa program were fired by the resort after posting a photo of themselves on social media wearing home-made Swastika armbands and giving a Nazi salute.

 Trails and lifts

-As of 2022, the mountain offers 81 trails covering nearly 385 acres of skiable terrain.
+As of 2024, the mountain offers 81 trails covering nearly 385 acres of skiable terrain.
 About two dozen of these are off-piste tree-skiing areas, or glades, covering approximately 100 acres.
 Jay Peak is home to the "Face Chutes," arguably the most challenging and steepest marked terrain in the east with an average slope of 56.5 percent (almost 30°) and a maximum slope of 73.9 percent (37°).
 The "Face Chutes" consist of four skiable lines, the most challenging being the 3 lines to skier's right, all of which are extremely narrow and include a mandatory cliff drop.
 The ski area is known for its gladed skiing.

-Jay Peak has 9 operating lifts, including two magic carpet surface lifts.